GordonVi/hiren_winpe_autoexec_powershell/README.md

 - PHP scripts on a PHP enabled web server

 The idea is to do a zero touch ISO boot and have it record all physical hard drives to a PHP script.

+Note: My target is a Dell server with iDrac enabled.
+I am booting off the ISO file pointed on a local HTTP server.
+This same server can host the post.php.

 ---